mrdrbob/godot-test/readme.md

 Added a background.
 This didn't go quite as smoothly as in the tutorial, but I probably missed a step.
 I'm also using a (relatively) smaller tile.
 I had to move it around a bit and make a few duplicates to ensure it covered the full screen.
 But otherwise it was remarkably easy.

+### 005 - A "state" machine

+I wanted to take a stab at controlling the character via a state machine.
+I looked up ways to do this in GDScript, but it felt a little heavy handed to have one script per state for what little I'd planned to do, so instead I just followed a rough pattern ("enter_state", "process_state", "exit_state") of functions instead of separate nodes.
+This seems to work OK.
+Is it the right way to do this?
+It was my idea, so probably not.

+Challenges: there are a surprising number of ways to exit a state.
+If walking left, how do you exit that state?
+Let go of the button.
+Oh, and walk right.
+And fall of the ledge.
+And jump.
+And crouch.
+You can't just check if the button is let go, because you can crouch and jump while holding the button.
+Also, in your "switchboard" state (Idle, in my case), you need to prioritize the states correctly in order so, for example, you can crouch and jump WHILE walking left/right.
+Also, I originally represented the player's direction as an enum, which felt more "correct," but was annoying to have "player_direction == Direction.Left" scattered around.
+It's a boolean state, might as well represent it as such.